t0mt0mm/ecu-test/README.md

 - Enable or disable each high-side output with the checkbox and adjust the PWM using the slider.
 - The live current is shown next to each output.
 - Input signals update at 10 Hz.
 Digital inputs display `ON`/`OFF`, while analog inputs show numeric values.

+## Sequencer
+- Each output has an independent sequencer panel with ON time, OFF time, and total duration controls.
+- Click **Start** to launch the cycle using the current PWM slider value for the ON phase; click **Stop** to halt immediately.
+- Sequencers toggle outputs without blocking the UI and can run alongside CSV logging.
+- Switching backends or completing the configured duration stops the sequence safely and returns control to the manual widgets.

 ## CSV Logging
 1. Select a destination file path and sampling rate (1–50 Hz).